ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Analysis

-This is a case involving a high-skill attacker, with a large skill difference between attacker and victim.
+This is a case involving a high-skill Attacker, with a large skill difference between Attacker and Victim.
 This situation often arises in regions with a high concentration of technology industry workers.
 It also may be more common in ethnic-cultural communities with high representation in the technology industry.
-In this case the victim is also subject to a very high level of control from the attacker due to their imbalances in technological skills and societal status, and is heavily constrained in their options as a result.
-It is unsafe for the victim to engage in active scanning, or to receive alerts on their phone.
-The victim might benefit from being able to log into an account on another phone or a computer and view logs of any recent alerts collected through passive scanning.
+In this case the Victim is also subject to a very high level of control from the Attacker due to their imbalances in technological skills and societal status, and is heavily constrained in their options as a result.
+It is unsafe for the Victim to engage in active scanning, or to receive alerts on their phone.
+The Victim might benefit from being able to log into an account on another phone or a computer and view logs of any recent alerts collected through passive scanning.

 | Attacker Profile | Lemon |
 | ------------- | ------------- |